 The prediction market is another insightful addition to the use cases of Ethereum smart contracts.
-Also, there a few platforms developed on the Ethereum blockchain.
+Also, there are a few platforms developed on the Ethereum blockchain.
 They decided to implement the use case of prediction markets, such as Gnosis and Augur.

 In such scenarios, the participants will be provided with incentives when making predictions.
-When some of them predict accurately, they’ll be further rewarded using trustless smart contracts deployed on Ethereum blockchain.
+When some of them predict accurately, they'll be further rewarded using trustless smart contracts deployed on the Ethereum blockchain.

 Not only these predictions can be used in gambling and betting but also for knowing whether a should go with the launch of a particular product or not and thus, making the entire process cheap and rewarding.

 Smart Contracts can come in use in places where you have escrow services and middlemen.
 Because now it's possible to replace them with smart contracts.